sosuisen/git-documentdb/docs-api/git-documentdb.validator.validatedocument.md

 ## Remarks

 - Key cannot start with an underscore \_.
-(For compatibility with CouchDB/PouchDB)